riggs/binary-structures/README.md

-# declarative-binary-serialization
+# binary-struct
-Does what it says on the tin.

-It works, just needs better documentation and better test coverage.
+Yet another declarative binary parser/packer, but built for modern browsers.

+Specifically, built to support WebUSB.

+Documentation is coming, check the tests for examples for now.

+Test branch coverage is ~75%, which will also be improving along with the documentation.

 ## Example
 ```
-let report = Byte_Map({little_endian: true})
+let report = Binary_Map({little_endian: true})
     .set('size', Bits(2))
     .set('type', Bits(2, {decode: (value, context) => {
         if (value === 3) {